“GFD: Children Of Sunset”

 I went out to the pump house and pulled the handle a few times to get a half bucket of water.
 Peering out into the darkness, I did see the faint light of a trash fire that hadn’t gone dead just yet.
 So I headed on out there, the moon and stars above giving me enough light to see where my feet was stepping, but not much more.
 We kept the trash fire far enough away from the house so as not to cover us in smoke, in case the wind was blowing in our direction that day.
 It was only a few minutes’ walk, but it was far enough away to make me keep alert as to what was going on around me.
 Ain’t no devil rattler gonna get the best of me out here.
 There’s a sure bet on that one.

-I got closer to the trash fire, some of the flames still reaching up with whatever fuel they had left, and I took a moment to enjoy the added warmth of the cool night air.
+I got closer to the trash fire, some of the flames still reaching up with whatever fuel they had left, and I took a moment to enjoy the added warmth against the cool night air.
 Besides, if Uncle Buster was gonna be intoxicating the whole house with his rancid liquor breathing and wheezing, I figured that I should get all of the fresh night air that I could before having to turn in for the evening.

 The stars were so bright.
 So very bright.

 I can remember when Mama had clothes out on the line to dry.
 She’d never go and get them all at once.
-She’d wait until the sun went down…and she’d go out to look at the night sky.
+She’d wait until the sun went down…and she’d go out to look at the evening sky.
 Listen to the silence.
 Gaze at the light above.
 She always told me to appreciate the night.
 She said there was a peace in the darkness that no man could find during the struggles of the day.
 She made me a believer, and I kept that with me.
 I always will.

 It was then that I heard the snap and shuffle of footsteps not far from where I was standing.